 Most of the early research that was published in English language medical journals concerned the treatment of IVF patients with acupuncture administered on the day of Embryo Transfer.
 The randomised controlled trials (RCTs) collected for analysis started back as far as 2002 and by 2008 a Meta-analysis of 7 eligible RCTs was published in the prestigious British Medical Journal.
 This first meta-analysis generated a lot of excitement among IVF clinicians and their patients and encouraged more research to follow.

-IMPORTANT PROVISOS; while all the meta-analyses listed here include only eligible RCTs chosen with strict inclusion criteria, the heterogeneity and risk of bias in these trials has lead most authors to suggest that more RCTs are required before any specific recommendations are made to patients regarding treatment.
+While all the meta-analyses listed here include only eligible RCTs chosen with strict inclusion criteria, the heterogeneity and risk of bias in some trials has lead many authors to suggest that more RCTs are required before any specific recommendations are made to patients regarding treatment.

-To comply with AHPRA advertising guidelines we have removed our plain English summaries, abstracts and PDFs of these meta analyses.
+To comply with AHPRA advertising guidelines we have removed the plain English summaries of the findings of these Meta-analyses along with all abstracts and PDFs.
 Please feel free to contact us if you would like any information about any of these publications.

-Here is a summary list of meta analyses published over the last 12 years…….
+Here is a summary list of some of the relevant meta analyses published over the last 12 years…….